techfolios/template-old/projects/project-1.md

 unsigned int k(unsigned int);
 ```

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).
+You can learn more at the [SHA-1 WIKIPEDIA LINK](https://en.wikipedia.org/wiki/SHA-1).